hamidionline/core-plugins/connect/README.md

 This plugin is ionCube encoded when installed.

 I un-encode it and left out the other coding that will disable your site from working without a license key.

+After this plugin is installed and you have Paypal plugin installed and want to use your Paypla plugin just delete this plugin and make sure these settings are updated:
+'platform_connected' => '0', 'connection_account_id' => '',